tanem/express-bookshelf-realworld-example-app/README.md

 $ yarn docker:start
 ```

-Then, assuming you've cloned the `realworld-server-tester` repo and changed to the correct directory, run:
+Then in a new terminal window, assuming you've cloned the `realworld-server-tester` repo and changed to the correct directory, run:

 ```
 $ java -jar target/realworld-server-tester-0.1.0-SNAPSHOT-standalone.jar http://localhost:3000/api